Index & Covered

 Respond to the invitation within one week.

-The Review: When reviewing the article, please keep the following in mind
+The Review: When reviewing the article, please keep the following points in mind.

 Originality: